-- 3. Click Open, and then click OK.
+- 2. Locate the file you want to import.
+Note that the file must be in the .csv format. - 3.
+Click Open, and then click OK.
 SQL Secure validates the file format and displays the message, "Any registered servers found in the import file will have their credentials updated based on those specified in the file." - 4.
 Click OK.